Raimundo-14/Raimundo-14/README.md

 You can click the Preview link to take a look at your changes.
 --->
-Me chamo Raimundo, sou engenheiro agrônomo, em mudança de carreira, futuro FULLSTACK Me dedicando a estudar HTML, CSS E JAVASCRIPT
+Me chamo Raimundo, sou engenheiro agrônomo, em mudança de carreira, futuro FULLSTACK Me dedicando a estudar HTML, CSS E JAVASCRIPT.
 Aluno da FULLTURE